pyccel/pyccel/tutorial/decorators.md

 ## Elemental and pure decorators

-This decorator indicates that the function bellow is an elemental one, An elemental function is a function with a single scalar operator and a scalar return value which can also be called on an array.
+The decorator `elemental`, indicates that the function below the decorator is an elemental one, an elemental function is a function with a single scalar operator and a scalar return value which can also be called on an array.
 When it is called on an array it returns the result of the function called elementwise on the array.
-This decorator `pure` indicates that the function bellow is a pure one.
+The decorator `pure`, indicates that the function below the decorator is a pure one.
 So that function should return identical return values for identical arguments and has no side effects in its application.

 Here is a simple usage example: